stroiman/fspec/Readme.markdown

 ### Automatically Disposal ###

-If you add an object that implements _IDisposable_ to the test context, the object will automatically be disposed when the test run has finished.
+Any object added to the _TestContext_ that implements _IDisposable_ are automatically disposed when the test has finished.

 ```fsharp
 let specs =